awsdocs/aws-java-developer-guide-v2/doc_source/metrics.md

           .build();
 ```

 The following snippet demonstrates how to use a custom configuration for the metrics publisher for a specific service client\.
-The customizations include loading a separate credentials profile, specifying a different region than the service client, and customizing how often the publisher sends metrics to CloudWatch\.
+The customizations include loading a specific credentials profile, specifying a different region than the service client, and customizing how often the publisher sends metrics to CloudWatch\.

 ```
 MetricPublisher metricsPub = CloudWatchMetricPublisher.builder()
-          .credentialsProvider(EnvironmentVariableCredentialsProvider.create("cloudwatch"))
+    .cloudWatchClient(CloudWatchAsyncClient.builder()
                                            .region(Region.US_WEST_2)
-          .publishFrequency(5, TimeUnit.MINUTES)
+                                           .credentialsProvider(ProfileCredentialsProvider.create("cloudwatch"))
+                                           .build())
+    .uploadFrequency(Duration.ofMinutes(5))
     .build();

-Region region = Region.US_EAST_1;
 DynamoDbClient ddb = DynamoDbClient.builder()
-          .region(region)
           .overrideConfiguration(c -> c.addMetricPublisher(metricsPub))
           .build();
 ```